Skip to main content

 // Example usage

-const apiUrl = 'https://example.ilucca-sandbox.net/lucca-api/leaves?include=totalCount,embedded,links';
+const apiUrl = 'https://example.ilucca-sandbox.net/lucca-api/employees?include=totalCount,embedded,links';

 const accessToken = 'your_oauth_access_token';